dlang-tour/core/public/content/en/gems.md

 void main()
 {
+    // A whole new approach to Hello World! mixin(`writeln("Hello World");`);

+    // pass the operation to perform as a
+    // template parameter.
     writeln("5 + 12 = ", calculate!"+"(5,12));
     writeln("10 - 8 = ", calculate!"-"(10,8));
     writeln("8 * 8 = ", calculate!"*"(8,8));